Ahl-i Hadith: Indian Jihad Movement

 In 1821, Syed Ahmad embarked on a journey for Hajj in Hejaz accompanied by Shah Ismail Dehlvi and Maulana Abdul Haie with 400 disciples.
 They performed Hajj in 1823 (1237 A.H) and stayed in Hejaz for 8 months.
 Shah Ismail and Abdul Haie authored the Arabic book "Sirat e Mustaqim" to call Arabs to their reformative movement.
 They returned home in 1824.
 The three scholars then charted a strategic plan to wage Jihad against the colonial occupation across India.
 Many parts of the subcontinent became recruitment centres for the Mujahideen.
-When his Pathan disciples offered him territory, Syed Ahmed set-up the North West Frontier Province as the operations headquarters for the future "Wahhabite" Jihad in 1826 to re-take the subcontinent from the British.
-However this put the Mujahideen into conflict with the Sikh empire.
+When his Pathan disciples offered him territory, Syed Ahmed set-up the Yaghistan as the operations headquarters for the future "Wahhabite" Jihad in 1826 to re-take the subcontinent from the British.
+However this put the Mujahideen into conflict with the Sikh Empire.
 In January 1827, Syed Ahmed was elected as Imam and Amir-ul-Mu'mineen (commander of faithful) by religious scholars and tribal chiefs.
 Soon war broke out between Sikhs and "Wahhabi" Mujahideen.

 On 24 February 1828, one of the three leaders of Jihad, Maulvi Abdul Haei, the chief advisor to Syed Ahmed died as an old and ailing person.
 In his letters to Sikh ruler Ranjit Singh, Syed Ahmed clarified that he did not seek a confrontation with Sikhs, but only their help in defeating the British.
 Ranjit Singh, for his part, respected Syed Ahmed as a "courageous, bold and determined person".
 By 1830, many Pathan tribal chiefs rose against the Wahhabi Mujahideen and committed massacres against the Wahhabi emigrants.
 Disillusioned by this, Syed Ahmed lost interest in the movement and made plans to migrate to Arabia.
 However, senior advisors such as Shah Ismail opposed the idea and sought to complete the objectives of the movement, despite the setbacks.

 On 17 April 1831, Syed Ahmed set out on his last journey for Balakot with the aim to capture Kashmir, accompanied by Shah Ismail.
 A Pashtun chieftain named Zabardast Khan who made a secret deal with the Sikh commander Sher Singh withheld promised reinforcements.
 On 6 May 1831, an army of 10,000 Mujahideen faced a strong force of 12,000 Sikh soldiers led by Sher Singh.
 On that day Syed Ahmed, Shah Ismail and prominent leaders of the Wahhabi movement fell fighting in the battlefield.
 Sikh victory at Balakot arose jubilation in Lahore.
 The defeat at Balakot made a devastating blow to the Wahhabi movement.